snap-research/GiGL/docs/sphinx/source/components/trainer.md

 - `python/gigl/src/common/modeling_task_specs/node_anchor_based_link_prediction_modeling_task_spec.py`
 - `python/gigl/src/common/modeling_task_specs/node_classification_modeling_task_spec.py`

 **** Note: many training/model params require dep on using the right model / training setup i.e. specific configurations may not be supported - see individual implementations to understand how each param is used.
-Infact, everything for training specs is user customizable and we provide no restrictions, rather just a couple examples of what is possible.
-Users are encouraged to write their own training specs.
+Training specs are fully customizable - these are only examples

 They all provide runtime arguments similar to below that can help with your model training behaviour/configs.
-We present the args and short examples below:
+We present the args and short example below for params that might be passed in for ABLP type training:

-- Training environment parameters (number of workers for different dataloaders).
-Note: Not all below are availalbe for all task specs i.e. random_negative_num_workers is only configurable for ABLP type training.
+- Training environment parameters (number of workers for different dataloaders)
     - train_main_num_workers
     - train_random_negative_num_workers
     - val_main_num_workers